AdobeDocs/experience-platform.en/help/collection/e2e.md

 In Adobe Experience Platform, data collection refers to several technologies that work together to collect transfer your data to other Adobe products or third-party destinations.
 In order to send event data from your application to the Adobe Experience Platform Edge Network, it is important to understand these core technologies and how to configure them to deliver your data to the destinations you require, when you require it.

 This guide provides a high-level tutorial of how to send an event through the Edge Network using data collection technologies.
-Specifically, the tutorial walks through the steps of installing and configuring the Adobe Experience Platform Web SDK tag extension within the Data Collection UI.
+Specifically, the tutorial walks through the steps of installing and configuring the Adobe Experience Platform Web SDK tag extension within the Data Collection UI (formerly Adobe Experience Platform Launch).

 >[!NOTE]
 >